blablarthur/roux-sirene-invader/README.md

 ## Usage

 To use my segmentation file script, type **node segment_file.js**.
 This will segment the Stock Establishement file into smaller ones.
 If you have a strong machine, use **pm2 start ecosystem.config.js**.
 Once done, use **npm run clean** to clean up the project.
-You can also use db.collection.deleteMAny({}).
+You can also use db.sirenecollections.deleteMAny({}).